epccs/Gravimetric/Hardware/README.md

 ## Overview

-This board has an ATmega324pb and is setup for using the three timers (Timer1, Timer3, Timer4) that have input capture (ICP) hardware.
-The main idea is to calibrate flow meters, so that means it needs to do the measurements for a flow meter [prover].
-ICP1 is used with the flow meter which produces pulses with each unit of volume (a magnet on a spinning turbine triggering a sensor).
-ICP3 is used to measure a volume start event, and ICP4 a stop event.
+This board has an ATmega324pb which has three timers (Timer1, Timer3, Timer4) that have input capture (ICP) hardware.
+The main idea is to calibrate flow meters with a gravimetric method, so that means it needs to capture flow meter events (pulses) and calibrate them with a volume corrected weight.
+This method can also be used for [prover].
+ICP1 is used with the flow meter which produces pulses as a unit of volume flows (e.g. a magnet on a spinning turbine triggering a sensor).
+ICP3 is used to measure a volume start event and ICP4 a stop event.
 A one-shot pulse extender is used with the ICP3 and ICP4 inputs.
-Gravimetric proving is fairly easy with a flow meter alone but it is more involved with a volume prover.
-The volume prover needs to have a diversion operate in a way I'm going to liken to a bistable switch.
-The diversion will fill a bucket (or ilk) that can be weighted.
-The trick is that the one-shot that feds ICP3 on the ATmega324pb is also used to start the diversion and the ISR that ICP3 runs needs to set a pull-up to keep the diversion going.
-The pull-up also enables the one-shot that feds ICP4 (stop event) and will override the pull-up and thus change the diversion control.
-The ISR that ICP4 runs needs to clear the pull-up so the diversion will stay off after the ICP4 one-shot ends.
-The result is that flow is diverted from the instant start occurs to the instant stop occurs.
-One helpful thing to do is slow the flow near the start and stop events, but that requires the magic of a computer (the R-Pi) and estimates of when those events will occur in relation to the flow meter pulse counts.
+Gravimetric proving is fairly easy with a flow meter alone but may also benefit from ideas found on volume provers.
+To do a gravimetric calibration on a volume prover a diversion needs to operate in a way I'm going to liken to a bistable switch.
+The diversion fills a bucket (or ilk) that will be weighted.
+The one-shot that feds ICP3 on the ATmega324pb is also used to start the diversion and the ISR that ICP3 runs enables a pin that holds the diversion.
+The ICP4 (stop event) has a way to override the hold on the diversion control.
+The ISR that ICP4 runs needs to disable the pin that holds the diversion so it will stay off after the ICP4 one-shot ends.
+The result is that flow is diverted from the instant START occurs to the instant STOP occurs.
+One helpful thing to do is slow the flow near the start and stop events, but that requires the magic of a computer (and SBC like an R-Pi) and estimates of when those events will occur in relation to the flow meter pulse counts.

 [prover]: http://asgmt.com/wp-content/uploads/2016/02/011_.pdf

 Bootloader options include [optiboot] and [xboot].
-Serial bootloaders can't change the hardware fuse setting which reduces programming errors that can accidentally brick the controller.
+Serial bootloaders can't change the hardware fuse setting which reduces programming errors that could accidentally brick the controller.

 [optiboot]: https://github.com/Optiboot/optiboot
 [xboot]: https://github.com/alexforencich/xboot